 Warrior- Warrior is an Eastern red-tailed hawk (Buteo jamaicensis borealis).
 Eastern red-tailed hawks are typically light in coloration with a white chest and dark belly band of feathers.
 Warrior is originally from Alabama, but he has lived with us since 2011.
-While we are unsure of Warrior’s exact age, we know he’s an older bird because of his dark chocolate colored eyes.
-Warrior enjoys target training, playing with sticks, and watching the trees sway from his window.
+While we are unsure of his exact age, we know he’s an older bird because of his dark chocolate colored eyes.
+He enjoys target training, playing with sticks, and watching the trees sway from his window.
 His favorite foods are mice and rabbits- you can help us get these by sponsoring Warrior.

 Warrior’s sponsors are: Natalie Jobbins, David Strand, Deloris Row

 Sitka- Sitka is an Alaskan/British Columbian subspecies of red-tailed hawk (Buteo jamaicensis alascensis) from Yakutat, Alaska.
-He spent a brief period of time living in Sitka, Alaska (where his name comes from) before moving to the Haines.
+He spent a brief time living in Sitka, Alaska before moving to the Haines.
 Alaskan red-tailed hawks are known for their rusty red chest and darker coloration.
 While Sitka’s age is unknown, he’s been living at the ABEF since 2010.
 His favorite activities include taking walks and watching songbirds from his window.
 He also enjoys stretching his wings in the sun and taking baths.
 His favorite foods are quail and rabbit- you can help us make sure he has plenty of these by sponsoring Sitka.

 Sitka’s sponsor’s are: Janet Dickerson